-In Northville Call 425-5060 In Novi Call 349-7144 8,200 LABELS LATER - After collecting, counting and mailing in more than 8,200 Campbell's Soup labels, Main Street Elementary School received a new slide projector in return last week.
+In Northville Call 425-5060 In Novi Call 349-7144

+OPEN DAILY 9:30am to 4:30pm INCLUDING SATURDAY SUNDAY 9 45 A M 8,200 LABELS LATER - After collecting, counting and mailing in more than 8,200 Campbell's Soup labels, Main Street Elementary School received a new slide projector in return last week.
 Discovering how it operates are Amy Holland (left) and Laura Williams.
 In anticipation of next year's campaign, students are already saving soup labels.
-Parents, Students Urge Board Switch School Time Later school starting times, caused by daylight saving time, are costing the Northville School District and some of its residents money In a letter to board members this week, Ralph A Tafel of Highland Lakes said he and his wife have had-to hire a babysitter to watch their students and children so his wife can attend college He appealed to board members to reverse school starting times to the original Superintendent Raymond Spear said petitions signed by about 350 middle school School Salaries .
-Adjusted in Novi Rate changes for school personnel were approved by the Novi Board of Education Certificated personnel whose salaries were adjusted time) from \$5,300 to \$5,550 because she has reached the BA plus 15 level, and Diane Pawlak, from \$11,100 to reached the MA level Non-certificated personnel whose rates or positions were adjusted were \$11,700 because she has D'Ann DesMarais, student who has fulfilled requirements for graduation, from \$1.60 hourly to \$2.50 hourly for office work; Nellie Frasure, from \$2 28 hourly to \$2.53 and uniform allowance, because her status has changed from cook to head assistant; Ellen Johnson, \$2.28, from substitute to cook, and Helen Stewart, \$3 20, from substitute to regular bus included:
+Parents, Students Urge Board Switch School Time Later school starting times, caused by daylight saving time, are costing the Northville School District and some of its residents money In a letter to board members'this week, Ralph'A Tafel of Highland Lakes said he and his wife have had to hire a babysitter to watch their students and children so his wife can attend He appealed to board members to reverse school starting times to the original Superintendent Raymond Spear said petitions signed by about 350 middle school School Salaries .
+Adjusted in Novi Rate changes for school personnel were approved by the Novi Board of Education Certificated personnel whose salaries were adjusted time) from \$5,300 to \$5,550 because she has reached the BA plus 15 level, and Diane Pawlak, from \$11,100 to \$11,700 because she has reached the MA level Non-certificated personnel whose rates or positions were adjusted were D'Ann DesMarais, student who has fulfilled requirements for graduation, from \$1.60 hourly to \$2.50 hourly for office work; Nellie Frasure, from \$2 28 hourly to \$2.53 and uniform allowance, because her status has changed from cook to head assistant; Ellen Johnson, \$2.28, from substitute to cook, and Helen Stewart, \$3 20, from substitute to regular bus Resignations approved included: